Storage

 Confirm Export/Disconnect(Required) Select to confirm the operation and accept the warnings displayed.
 Activates the Export/Disconnect button.

 Export/Disconnect executes the process and begins the pool export or disconnect.
-A status window displays with progress.
-When complete, a final dialog displays stating the export/disconnect completed successfully.
+A status window shows progress.
+When complete, a final dialog states that the export/disconnect completed successfully.

 Select Expand Pool to increase the pool size to match all available disk space.
 Users with pools using virtual disks use this option to resize these virtual disks apart from TrueNAS.